-Telangana election results: TRS takes lead on 81 seats, TDP-Cong trailing
+Telangana election results: TRS crosses half-way mark, Cong-TDP leading in less than 20

-Hyderabad, Dec 11: Telangana Rashtra Samithi (TRS) has takena huge lead over Congress-TDP alliance as per initial trends.
-TRS is leading on 81 seats and TDP+Congress is leading only on 24 seats and BJP on six.
+Hyderabad, Dec 11: Telangana Rashtra Samithi (TRS) has taken a huge lead over Congress-TDP alliance as per initial trends.
+TRS is leading on 87 seats and TDP+Congress is leading only on 18 seats.

 K Kavitha, care-taker CM K Chandrashekar Rao's daughter and TRS MP, said, " We believe people of Telangana are with us.
 We have sincerely worked and utilised the opportunity given to us.
 So I believe voters will bring us back to power, and that too independently.
 We are very confident about it."